 Holly Nadler, TV comedy writer for Barney Miller, Laverne & Shirley, and One Day At A Time

 Richard Primack, author of Walden Warming: Climate Change Comes to Thoreau’s Woods

-Fungipedia: A Brief Compendium of Mushroom Lore, a talk with Lawrence Millman.
+Fungipedia: A Brief Compendium of Mushroom Lore, NEARING CAPACITY!
+A talk with Lawrence Millman.
 He is an arctic explorer, mycologist, and author of 17 books, including Our Like Will Not Be There Again, Last Places, Fascinating Fungi of New England, and At the End of the World.
 Millman will discuss his latest book, Fungipedia: A Brief Compendium of Mushroom Lore.